Call for Abstract

 - Track 3-5Cryoextraction

-A cataract is a turbid or opaque region in the lens of the eye situated at the rear of iris inside the eye.
-The blurry and dull image will develop due to dense lens of the eye through which the light rays passed and shattered through the cloudy lens.
-Children can have a congenital (birth) cataract or can develop later in life.
-As per the records and estimation it is noted that one in every 250 children may get a cataract either before to birth or during their growth after birth.
-A cataract can effect either one or both the eyes.
+A cataract is the development of a turbid or opaque layer over the lens of the eye, at the rear of iris inside the eye.
+The blurry and dull image will develop due to dense lens of the eye through which the light rays pass and gets scattered through the cloudy lens.
+Children can have congenital (birth) cataract or acquired cataract during later part of their development.
+As per the records and estimation, it is noted that one in every 250 children may get a cataract either in utero or during their growth after birth.
+A cataract can effect either single or both the eyes.

 - Track 4-1Etiology

 - Track 4-2Operative Techniques and Evaluation of the critical age for Pediatrics cataract

 - Track 4-3Role of vision screening in diagnosis

 - Track 4-8Management